gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ## Shadowing Example

 If you’ve installed `gatsby-theme-blog` you’ll notice that it renders a `Bio` component which is used in the `BlogPost` template.
-If you’d like to change the `Bio` component you can do so with Component Shadowing.
+If you’d like to change the `Bio` component you can do so with component shadowing.

 ### Theme file structure